Trepan-Debuggers/python2-trepan/README.rst

 A command-line interface (CLI) is provided as well as an remote access interface over TCP/IP.

 See the Tutorial_ for how to use.
+See ipython-trepan_ for using this in *ipython* or an *ipython notebook*.

 Features
 ========